 Employer: IFP Energies nouvelles, Rueil-Malmaison, France

-Academic requirements: University Master’s degree in Transportation Engineering, Information Engineering, Dynamical Systems or Control Science
+Academic requirements: University Master’s degree in Transportation Engineering, Information Engineering, or Artificial Inteligence

-Language requirements: Fluency in English.
-Fluency in, or willingness to learn, French
+Language requirements: Fluency in English or French, willingness to learn French

-To apply, please send your cover letter and CV to the IFPEN supervisor indicated here above.
+To apply, please send your cover letter and CV to Dr. Antonio SCIARRETTA.